Ron Howard: Happy Days (1974–1984)

-A role in an installment of series Love, American Style, titled "Love and the Television Set", led to his being cast as Richie Cunningham in the TV series Happy Days (for syndication, the segment was re-titled "Love and the Happy Days").
+A role in an installment of the ABC anthology comedy series Love, American Style, titled "Love and the Television Set", led to his being cast as Richie Cunningham in the TV series Happy Days (for syndication, the segment was re-titled "Love and the Happy Days").
 Beginning in 1974, he played the likable "buttoned-down" boy, in contrast to Henry Winkler's "greaser" Arthur "Fonzie"/"The Fonz" Fonzarelli.
 On the Happy Days set, he developed an on- and off-screen chemistry with Winkler.
 Howard left Happy Days to become a film director just before the start of its eighth season in 1980, but returned for guest appearances in the show's eleventh season (1983–1984).

 Additional acting roles

 In the 1962 film version of The Music Man, Howard played Winthrop Paroo, the child with the lisp; the film starred Robert Preston, Shirley Jones, and Buddy Hackett.
-The film was based on the 1957 musical of the same name by Meredith Willson.
-The film was directed by Morton DaCosta who previously helmed the 1958 film Auntie Mame starring Rosalind Russell.
-The film was a critical and commercial success becoming the third highest-grossing film of that year.
-The film went on to receive six Academy Award nominations including for Best Picture.
+The film was based on the 1957 musical of the same name by Meredith Willson, and was directed by Morton DaCosta.
+The film was a critical and commercial success, becoming the third highest-grossing film of that year.
+The Music Man went on to receive six Academy Award nominations including for Best Picture.
+He also starred in the 1963 film The Courtship of Eddie's Father, in which he was reunited with Jones and starred with Glenn Ford in the titular role.

-He also starred in the 1963 film The Courtship of Eddie's Father with Glenn Ford and Jones.
-He guest-starred as Tommy in the twelfth episode of the first season of The Big Valley and he appeared as Barry Stewart on The Eleventh Hour in 1965; on I Spy in the 1966 episode "Little Boy Lost"; as Henry Fonda's son in an ABC series, The Smith Family, in 1968; as Jodah in Land of the Giants in 1969; as a boy whose father was shot on Daniel Boone in 1971–72; and as an underage Marine on M*A*S*H in the episode "Sometimes You Hear the Bullet" in 1973.
-In the 1970s, he appeared in at least one episode of The Bold Ones, as a teenage tennis player with an illness.
+In his most significant adult on-screen acting role, Howard played Steve Bolander in George Lucas's coming-of-age film American Graffiti in 1973.
+As part of a memorable cast of up-and-coming actors, Howard starred alongside Richard Dreyfus, Cindy Williams, Charles Martin Smith, and Harrison Ford.
+Critic Roger Ebert of the Chicago Sun-Times praised the film in his four-star review writing, "American Graffiti is not only a great movie but a brilliant work of historical fiction; no sociological treatise could duplicate the movie's success in remembering exactly how it was to be alive at that cultural instant."
+In addition to critical acclaim, the film also grossed $55 million, becoming the third highest-grossing film of that year.
+The success of American Graffiti (along with Howard's performance) was the inspiration for the sitcom Happy Days starring Howard.
+In 1976, Howard starred alongside John Wayne and Lauren Bacall in Don Siegel's The Shootist, the story of a Western gunfighter dying of cancer.
+(The movie was Wayne's last.)
+Howard reprised the role of Steve Bolander in the sequel More American Graffiti (1979) in what is to date his last credited feature film role.